ACED-IDP/aced-idp.github.io/docs/data-model/integration.md

 ## Identifiers

-Identifiers in FHIR references typically include the following components: [see](https://hl7.org/fhir/datatypes.html#Identifier)
+Identifiers in FHIR references typically include the following components: [see more](https://hl7.org/fhir/datatypes.html#Identifier)

 > A string, typically numeric or alphanumeric, that is associated with a single object or entity within a given system.
 Typically, identifiers are used to connect content in resources to external content available in other frameworks or protocols.